skrey/yellow-extensions/features/release/README.md

 First increase the version number in your code, then create a release at the [command line](https://github.com/datenstrom/yellow-extensions/tree/master/features/command).
 Open a terminal window.
 Go to your installation folder, where the `yellow.php` is.
 Type `php yellow.php release`, you can optionally add a directory.
 This will update all files.
 Upload your changes to GitHub and send a pull request.

 ## Settings

-The following settings can be configured in file `system/settings/system.ini`:

-`ReleaseRepositoryDir` = directory containing repositories with extensions

 The following settings can be configured in file `extension.ini`: